y0nil/kusto.blog/index.md

 title: Home
 nav_order: 0
 ---
-The posts below include examples and practices which combine the rich query and data management capabilities of **Kusto (Azure Data Explorer)**.
+The posts below include examples and practices which combine the rich query and data management capabilities of **Kusto**.
 They will provide you with real-life best practices and methodologies, which have all been repeatedly proven in large-scale production environments, and will help you make sure you make the most out of your Kusto cluster.